tweag/HaskellR/doc/H-ints.md

     thread dies.

-In the public interface of H, operations which require interaction with the embedded R interpreter communicate with the R thread in synchronous fashion.
+In the public interface of H, operations which require interaction with the embedded R interpreter communicate with the R thread in a synchronous fashion.
 Exceptions produced in the R thread are rethrown to the caller.

 Internal operations may require to be evaluated in the R thread.
 The